mflament/tsdserver/README.md

 npx tsdserver -l tcp://127.0.0.1:8080
 ```

-Will start a server with default configuration listeneing to port 8080 of local interface.
+Will start a server with default configuration listening on port 8080 of local interface.

 Use `npx tsdserver --help` to get more details on command line options.